-Iron is responsible for producing our blood cells and building muscle.
-It is particularly important for young children because they experience periods of rapid growth.
-Developmental years are important iron years, so be sure your child is consuming enough in their diets or through supplements.
+Iron is responsible for producing blood cells and building muscle.
+In addition, it is particularly important for young children during periods of rapid growth.
+So, be sure your kid is consuming enough iron each day through food or supplementation.

-For more information on vitamins, nutrients, or minerals, visit our Vitamins and Deficiencies blog.
+For more information on vital nutrients, visit our Vitamins and Deficiencies blog.

 According to the AAP, approximately 7% of toddlers are deficient in iron.

-The APA notes that children that drink too much milk may develop anemia due to iron deficiency.
-In addition, large quantities of milk can cause some children to be less interested in other iron-rich foods.
-If your child drinks more than 32 ounces of milk per day and has one or more symptoms of iron deficiency, contact your healthcare provider.
+In addition, the APA notes that children that drink too much milk may develop anemia due to iron deficiency.
+In fact, large quantities of milk can also cause children to become less interested in healthy, iron-rich foods.
+If your child drinks more than 32 ounces of milk per day and has one or more symptoms of iron deficiency, contact your pediatric healthcare provider.

-These deficiencies are more common in teenagers than in younger kids.
-In fact, once girls start menstruating, they require significantly more iron than boys do.
+Iron deficiencies are more common among teenagers than in younger kids.
+In fact, once females start menstruating, they require significantly more iron than males do.

 Iron Deficiency Symptoms